Kelllyy1/networking/home-lab/gns3/connecting-gns3-to-physical-router/README.md

 - Replace the virtual end device with my physical gear (to create a hybrid environment)
 - Test
 - Monitor the data through the network (with Wireshark, Grafana (snmpwalk?))

+Current plan:
+- Virtual Network Design with Packet Tracer (Vizio?)
+- Physical replication with physical router and switch
+- Stretch goal: Make hybrid lab - replicate network in GNS3 & connect to physical devices (should I try to ssh?)